There are currently 710 names in this directory

 Citizens Coinage Advisory Committee

-A committee of appointed citizens with backgrounds in numismatics, history and sculpture that reviews proposed designs of United States coins and medals.
+A committee of appointed citizens with backgrounds in numismatics, history, and sculpture that reviews proposed designs of United States coins and medals.
+It was formed to replace the Citizens Commemorative Coin Advisory Committee to provide a more formal advisory role to the design of U.S. coinage.
 Their recommendations are forwarded to the Secretary of the Treasury for the final decision as to what is struck by the U.S. Mint.

 Civil War Tokens